DrKRR/esp8266_1.3inchOLED_SPI_I2C/README.md

              </h7></br>
 All programs are developed in Arduino environment.
 For the current work, u8g2 library is installed in the program execution path.
 Installation of u8g2 library is accomplished from the following website:
 <p align = "center"> [(https://github.com/olikraus/u8g2)] </p>
-Method of downloading and adding it to the Arduino path, choosing of the board etc., are not explained here, because the procedure is explained in different blogs and websites.
+Method of downloading and adding it to the Arduino path, choosing of the board etc., are not explained here, because the procedure is well explained in different blogs and websites.
+Here, I am considering examples for which algorithms and program listing are given.